 - Original beef

-The obvious benefit for Woof’s refill pops is that you don’t have to make your own.
-We freeze ours to keep our pups as interested as possible, so it will take a bit of planning.
+The obvious benefit from Woof’s refill pops is that you don’t have to make your own.
+We freeze ours to keep our pups as interested as possible, so it takes a bit of planning.
 The second is that Woof’s refill pops typically last slightly longer than ours do for most of the recipes.
-We use them for a backup in case we forgot to prep some prior to leaving.
+We use them as a backup in case we forget to prep some prior to leaving.
 Our pups, specifically Prim, are crazy about them, so they get her seal of approval, too!

 Woof’s Pupsicle treat tray mold

 If you don’t want to purchase refill pops often (we don’t usually), we’d recommend checking out the Woof treat tray mold.
-This will allow you to make your own Pupsicle recipes, which is what we’ll be discussing in the next section.
-It’s significantly cheaper to make your own refill pops than it is to buy them.
-We love Woof’s not frozen Pupsicle recipes, but they’re pricy.
-We find they usually are between $2-$3 depending on the type purchased.
-If you make your own, there’s no real reason they should cost more than $0.50 per refill.
+This will allow you to make your own Pupsicle recipes, which is what we’ll be discussing in this post.
+It’s significantly cheaper to make your own Pupsicle recipes than it is to buy refills.
+We love Woof’s not-frozen Pupsicle recipes, but they can be expensive.
+If you make your own, there’s no real reason Pupsicle recipes should cost more than $0.50 per refill.

 Our favorite Pupsicle recipes

-There’s a variety of different options for creating long lasting Woof Pupsicle recipes, but there’s no wrong way!
-Even if you just mix up some broth and water, your dog will enjoy getting it and you can always create more refills.
+There’s a variety of different options for creating long-lasting Woof Pupsicle recipes, but there’s no wrong way!
+Even if you just mix up some broth and water, your dog will enjoy getting it, and you can always create more refills.
 Typically, we have the most luck with a grain/fiber heavy base, some liquid to help everything freeze, and then any specific foods or treats that help with the flavor.
-You’ll see this pattern repeat in a lot of these recipes, but there are exceptions to this, especially if one ingredient is thicker than normal, like peanut butter or honey.
+You’ll see this pattern repeat in a lot of these recipes.
+There are exceptions to this, especially if one ingredient is thicker than normal, like dog safe crunchy peanut butter or honey.

 Chicken & rice